640 South State StreetDover, Delaware 19901

 Vegetables in sauce

 Here are ideas to better make the transition to a gluten-free diet:

-Separate all kitchen items used for preparing gluten and gluten-free foods, including cooking utensils, cutting boards, forks, knives, and spoons.
+Separate all kitchen items used for preparing gluten and gluten-free foods.
+These include cooking utensils, cutting boards, forks, knives, and spoons.

 When eating out, if you’re not sure about the ingredients in a particular dish, ask the chef how the food was prepared.
 You can also ask whether a gluten-free menu is available.
 Most restaurants have a website where you can review the menu in advance.

 Watch your portion sizes.
-Gluten-free foods may be safe and good for you, but, alas, they're not calorie-free.
+Gluten-free foods may be safe and good for you, but they're not calorie-free.